 - It has a soft surface that is a fairly bright white.

-- As vegetable sizing goes this one is less draggy than most.
+- It has a “non-animal” sizing.
+As non-gelatin sizings goes this one is less draggy than most.

 - The paper has a lovely absorbency/drying time dynamic—meaning that I found under cold winter studio conditions of dry air that even wet washes dried fairly quickly.